NEST: Neural Estimation by Sequential Testing

 During the experiment, the value of $\hat{P}_{\mathrm{acq}}$ depends on both the current estimate of the psychometric function and the history of responses accrued in the experiment.
 Therefore, we compute $\hat{P}_{\mathrm{acq}}$ and select the sample that maximizes it in each trial using a gradient descent optimization.

 \paragraph{\textbf{Gradient}} The gradient component, $P_{\mathrm{grad}}$, aims to drive the sample selection towards the threshold of the psychometric function, where the gradient magnitude of the estimated function is large.
+For psychometric functions, the gradient term takes on non-zero values in the transition region, where the probability of detection goes from 0 to 1.
+Since refinement of the transition region is an important goal in psychometric function estimation, the gradient term helps guide the sampling strategy towards samples in the transition region.
 This strategy is also related to the commonly used heuristics in previous adaptive methods that select samples near the threshold of the psychometric function \citep{WatsonPelli1983,Emerson1986,KingSmithEtAl1994}.
 In order to make our computation agnostic to the changes in the maximum gradient magnitude of different functions, we normalize the gradient magnitude as

 where $\mathcal{I}$ represents the $K$-dimensional input space.